 At 0134 the Campbeltown slammed into the top of the massive dry dock caisson.
 Its 19-knot speed enabled nine meters of her bow to continue to lurch forward, coming to rest at the dead center of the entrance gates with its forecastle hanging above.
 That left the four and a half tons of hidden explosives that she carried in perfect position to produce maximum damage.
 As the ship came to an abrupt halt and the commandos disembarked for their ground attack, Beattie blithely announced, “Well here we are, four minutes late.”

-A Bold Strategy: The British Raid on St. Nazaire, Part II coming soon.
+Read more in The British Raid on St. Nazaire: Part II.

 Meet the Authors